Savings accounts

 Whether you’re opening a normal savings account or a child savings account, it’s important to do your research on savings plans, as interest rates can vary significantly between providers.
 There are plenty of comparison sites online or visit the table above to compare top saving accounts from our range of partner banks.

 A good interest rate for a savings account would be whatever interest rate is highest on the market at that time, however, this will vary at any given time.
 It’s also worth considering your own financial needs when it comes to the type of savings account that is right for you.
-For example, the savings account with the highest rate on the market may not be the best choice for you if, for example, it will require your money to be locked away for three years, when you know you’ll need your savings to pay for a car next year.
+For example, the highest interest savings account on the market may not be the best choice for you if, for example, it will require your money to be locked away for three years, when you know you’ll need your savings to pay for a car next year.

 A high interest savings account is a great way to make your money work harder for you.
 Whether that be saving for a house or holiday, a high yield savings account can allow you to meet your financial goals faster.
 It’s important to find a savings account that is right for your individual needs, so you can do this by doing your own research and checking comparison websites.
 You can also view and compare the best banks for high interest savings accounts using our handy comparison table.